KnpLabs/KnpMenuBundle/docs/menu_builder_service.rst

         # ...

-You can now render the menu directly in a template via the name given in the ``alias`` key above:
+You can now render the menu directly in a template via the its name:

 .. code-block:: html+jinja